paolo7/SHACL2FOL/README.md

 ## Running Performance Evaluation

+This section explains how to replicate the results shown in the <em>SHACL Validation under Graph Updates</em> (see citation below) paper.
 The executable JAR file can be configured to run the evaluation by setting the following parameter:
 * arg[0] the word 'evaluation'

 The `TestActions.java` file contains the functions to run a performance evaluation of the evaluation of a shape validity preservation under updates check.
 To run the experiments in the paper "SHACL Validation under Graph Updates" run the main method of `TestActions.java`.
 To run custom evaluation checks, you can use one of the following two methods: